vavenCV/dbus2mqtt/docs/examples/linux_desktop.md

 }
 ```

-Notification with actions and hints that automatically dissapears after 5 seconds
+Notification with actions and hints that automatically disappears after 5 seconds

 ```json
 {